What is the minimum wage in Illinois for 2020?

 - Update tech: Consider automating certain aspects of the work (like payroll), and find ways to reduce production costs.

-As always, to make sure your business is prepared and stays in compliance, we recommend that you discuss these upcoming changes to the Illinois minimum wage laws with your accountant and lawyer.
+As always, to make sure your business is prepared and stays in compliance (get your EIN for starters), we recommend that you discuss these upcoming changes to the Illinois minimum wage laws with your accountant and lawyer.